TinosNitso/AutoHotkey/README.md

 - `ahk_x11.ahk` (based on 1.0.4) is from v1.0.24, from 2004!

 ## Reproducibility
-- `AutoHotkey64.exe` (v2) is data-reproducible.
+- `AutoHotkey64.exe` (v2) is data-reproducible (1.2 MiB).
 Use [7-Zip](https://7-zip.org) to extract everything into a new folder, then verify that folder's SHA-256 matches that of any other compilation's extraction.
-The compiler puts unique metadata bytecode into the .exe, which is separate to all data contained within it.
-Sometimes it reproduces the same metadata, sometimes not.
-- `AutoHotkeyU32.exe` (v1.1) is data-reproducible.
+- `AutoHotkeyU32.exe` (v1.1) is data-reproducible (.9 MiB).
 Uses the same compiler as v2.
 The compiler reports itself along with the entire stripped script in `\.rsrc\RCDATA\1`.
 Right-click the .exe→7-Zip→Open Archive, then right-click→View the `1` file, located in .resources\RESOURCE COMPILER DATA.
 - `AutoHotkey.exe` (v1.0) is not reproducible.
 It uses an old compiler, set to Lowest Compression.
-- `ahk_x11.AppImage` is fully reproducible.
-Re-compile it using Phil's official compiler, & then check the SHA-256 matches.
+- `ahk_x11.AppImage` is data-reproducible (103 MiB).
+Re-compile it using Phil's official compiler, & then check the SHA-256 of a full data extraction matches.

+The compilers put unique metadata bytecode into the .exe/.AppImage, which is separate to the data contained within the executables.
+Sometimes it reproduces the same metadata, sometimes not.

 ## Latest Updates
-- Win98 now supported, with `AutoHotkey.ahk` & `AutoHotkey.exe`.
+- Win98 now supported.
-- Updated `doc` folder with `.chm` & `.pdf` help files, along with `.xml` npp integration.
+- Updated [doc](doc) with `.chm` & `.pdf` help files, along with `.xml` npp integration.
 - Added script-options TRANSPARENT, NPP & EXPLORERS (initial lines).
 - `+F11` now gives 2 indexed popups, full process list followed by full class list.  `^F11` HWND bugfix.
 - Linux proper transparency toggle.
 Redo bugfix `^*COLON`.
 Improved duplicate `^d` & `F11`.